Blog Layout

 Interestingly, the next scene is of Jesus reprimanding the disciples for not allowing parents with children to have access to him.
 Inherent in children are the emotional commitments of the relationship that created them.
 It’s as if there’s within each being a spiritual DNA which tells a person from whom they came and to whom they belong.
 Regardless of the reason a relationship may be broken, it never goes away.
 As God loves and wants to be loved exclusively forever, so relationships should never have anyone else take its place.

 Even so, Jesus welcomed the children, for in their vulnerability children are drawn toward and trust the love that comes to them only because they are who they are.
 It wasn’t that they were or ever could be perfect kids; neither will any of us ever be perfect either.
-Jesus loved that they were brought to him by imperfect parents with imperfect relationships with a hope that by being touched, taken into Jesus’ arms and blessed, these children would know God.
+Jesus loved that they were brought to him by imperfect parents with imperfect relationships with a hope that by being touched, taken into Jesus’ arms and blessed, these children would know God’s merciful love.
 So may we.

 Mark 10:2-12